 Your films seem to have a strong slant towards gender and women.
 Share with us what draws you to tell these stories.

-Do you think that representation is important in media and film?
+Do you think representation is important in media and film?
 Why or why not?

 Very important, of course.
-Female filmmakers and other minority groups are still few in number, and it's not only in Indonesia.
-Some people think that women can't work or don't know how to work in film.
-I once met a male crew member who said he doesn't like working with women in the same department as him.
+Female filmmakers and other minority groups are still few in number, and it’s not only in Indonesia.
+Some people think that women can’t work or don’t know how to work in film.
+I once met a male crew member who said he doesn’t like working with women.
 He thought a woman’s place is in the wardrobe or make-up department.
-He yelled at me on set in front of people out of nonsense reasons, because I often speak up and perhaps because I am a woman.
+He yelled at me on set for nonsensical reasons, because I often speak up and perhaps because I am a woman.

-On screen, women and minorities are usually objectified, stereotyped, or mocked.
-They are often portrayed through the male gaze and from the patriarchal point of view.
+On screen, women and minorities are usually objectified, stereotyped or mocked.
+They are often portrayed through the male gaze and the patriarchal point of view.
 Therefore, representation is important.
-It is not simply about numbers but also giving space to women and minority groups to convey that we exist, to convey things that are more real and not stereotypes.
+It is not simply about numbers, but also about giving space to women and minority groups to convey that we exist, to convey things that are more real and not stereotypes.

-Share with us your choice to get into film instead of pursuing another avenue of making work.
+Share with us your decision to get into film instead of pursuing another avenue of making work.

-My curiosity and love for film stems from my parents frequently taking me to watch movies at a small cinema in my hometown.
-The guard even allowed me in to look at the posters and play inside the building after school.
-Since kindergarten, I’ve always aspired to become a journalist but when I grew up I went to a pharmaceutical high school and worked as an assistant pharmacist upon graduation.
+My curiosity and love for film stems from my parents,who frequently took me to watch movies at a small cinema in my hometown.
+The guard even allowed me into the building to look at the posters and play after school.
+Since kindergarten, I’ve always aspired to become a journalist.
+But when I grew up, I went to a pharmaceutical high school and worked as an assistant pharmacist upon graduation.

 I couldn’t erase my dream though, so I left and continued my studies at the faculty of letters, majoring in Indonesian literature.
-I then decided to become a filmmaker after attending a Kickstart! documentary filmmaking workshop held by In-Docs, where I learned that a journalist and documentary filmmaker are “same same but different”.
+I then decided to become a filmmaker after attending a Kickstart! documentary filmmaking workshop held by In-Docs, where I learned that journalists and documentary filmmakers are “same same but different”.

 Film is the perfect medium for me.
-It is very difficult for me to imagine my life working in another field.
+It is very difficult for me to imagine working in another field.
 Dreams do come true.
-It's tough but I love it.
+It’s tough, but I love it.

 How did Roti come about, and why do you think there is a sense of shame or embarrassment when it comes to purchasing sanitary napkins?

-The story of the film Roti actually came from my experience as a child, when I helped my grandmother at her grocery store.
-I experienced a situation that was almost exactly like it was in the film; a woman bought "bread" and she was upset because what I gave to her was actual bread, not sanitary napkins.
-Ironically, these days I still hear people refer to sanitary napkins as "bread".
-I think the moniker remains in use because menstruation is still considered dirty, disgusting, embarrassing, and taboo, and I strongly disagree with this.
-So in this film I try to depict the unnecessarily "funny" situation as a tragicomedy.
+The story of the film actually came from my experience as a child, when I helped my grandmother at her grocery store.
+I experienced a situation that was almost exactly like it was in the film; a woman bought “bread” and she was upset because what I gave to her was actual bread, not sanitary napkins.
+Ironically, these days I still hear people refer to sanitary napkins as “bread”.
+I think the moniker remains in use because menstruation is still considered dirty, disgusting, embarrassing and taboo, and I strongly disagree.
+So in this film, I try to depict the unnecessarily “funny” situation as a tragicomedy.

 Tell us more about Calalai In-Betweenness and your research process so far.

-My team and I came to Sulawesi several times and we stayed, met local people, and made observations.
+My team and I visited Sulawesi several times and we stayed, met local people and made observations.
 We also read some books and articles.

-Perhaps, my research and learning process actually never ended even though the film has already been completed.
-I continue to learn that our ancestors had wisdoms and cultures about gender diversity and equality.
+Perhaps my research and learning process actually never ended even though the film has already been completed.
+I continue to learn that our ancestors had wisdom and cultures about gender diversity and equality.